Nakuru, Kenya: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types G. Be careful to get the correct type.
-Many adapters currently available are just plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types G. Make sure to get the necessary kind.
+The majority of adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most areas.

 Airplane phone mount